 1. Mutual Funds

 The most common type of investment offering for a 401(k) plan is mutual funds.
 These funds spread their money across a wide variety of investments, which makes them less risky than individual stocks or bonds.
-Mutual funds can invest in stocks, bonds, or a mixture of the two – an option known as a balanced fund.
+Types of mutual funds include stocks funds, bonds funds, and balanced funds, which invest in a mixture of the two.

 2. Company Stock

 If you work for a publicly traded company, your 401(k) is likely to offer you the option of putting some of your money into your company’s stock.
 It gives you a financial stake in the company’s success; if the company is doing well, so will your investment.

 Employers often nudge you toward this choice because they think it will strengthen your commitment to the company.
 For instance, they can:

 - Offer you the stock at a discount